 #7 (Bonus): Contact Support

 A scammer will often ignore you and try to avoid contact because of his/her bad intentions.
-If you send an email to product's support email and receive a legit response, you can have some confidence in it.
-Real products also implement a live chat feature through which a customer care executive will be assigned to you in real time.
+If you send an email to the product’s support email and receive a legit response, you can have some confidence in it.
+Real products also implement a live chat feature through which a customer care executive will be assigned to you in real-time.

-If not, look for robotic copy-paste style responses.
-Sometimes you won't receive any response whatsoever, and at times in a poor English.
-It clearly is an indicator it's run in some third-world country and the person's goal is to make money off you at any cost.
+If not, look for robotic copy-paste-style responses.
+Sometimes you won’t receive any response whatsoever, and at times in poor English.
+It clearly indicates it’s run in some third-world country, and the person’s goal is to make money off you at any cost.